-Parents are asked to complete a Student Contact Form, which is available on the School's website in the Community section.
+Parents are asked to updated their Emergency Contact Form, which is available on the School's website in the Family Portal section.
 We ask parents to update this information whenever changes are made to addresses, phone numbers, or email contacts.
 We also ask parents to notify the School when they will be away from home on business trips and to identify a local adult for emergency contacts.
 Rapid personal contact is essential in an emergency or urgent situation.
 Also, if a student has or develops a need for special attention during emergencies, please notify the School.